Chen Yun: Late opponent of reform

+Differing from Deng's focus on growth, Chen emphasized achieving several "balances" in the economy, including balances between revenue and spending, between issuing and repaying loans, and between supply and demand.

 Chen was not, in principle, opposed to the scope of Deng's reforms; China's economic policy had effectively frozen consumer prices for decades, to the point that prices in China no longer had much relationship to the relative value of resources, goods, or services.
 Chen objected to the way in which the urban reforms were carried out.
 The immediate consequence of Deng's price reforms was a sudden and massive inflation, unprecedented in the experience of the younger generation and particularly frightening to older folks who could still remember the rampant inflation in the last years of the Nationalist regime.
 The increasing circulation of money in the economy, together with a hybrid system in which those in official positions or with official connections were particularly well-placed to take advantage of the new opportunities to make a profit, encouraged official corruption.
 Chen Yun also fought against corruption and harshly cracked down on corrupt officials.

 The government's first response to inflation was to issue bonuses to workers in state-owned enterprises, to help make up for the price increases.
 Chen Yun argued that, if there were to be such bonuses, they should be gauged to increased productivity.
 In practice, the bonuses were universal throughout the state sector and had the same economic effect as if the government had simply printed more money.
 Because Chinese farmers were not eligible for bonuses since they were not technically state employees, China's agricultural sector, which had prospered in the first stage of the reform, was especially damaged by inflation.

 Chen's theory had been that the market should supplement the plan.
 In the context of radical Maoism this made him seem like a social democratic proponent of market socialism.
 It turned out, however, that Chen meant exactly what he had said.
-He was much less enthusiastic about the market than Deng Xiaoping and Deng's younger colleagues.
-Although in his "secret" pronouncements of 1979 Chen had shown an unusual personal disdain for Mao, he also indicated he shared the late Chairman's worries that China would abandon socialism and revert to capitalism.
-Chen was skeptical regarding the special economic zones (SEZ), viewing them as a non-socialist experiment.
+He was much less enthusiastic about the market than Deng and his supporters.
+Although in his "secret" pronouncements of 1979 Chen had shown an unusual personal disdain for Mao, he also indicated he shared the late chairman's worries that China would abandon socialism and revert back to capitalism.
+Chen was skeptical regarding the establishment of special economic zones (SEZ), viewing them as a non-socialist experiment and vulnerable to foreign influences.
 Chen viewed the development of a socialist market economy as unscientific and unrealistic.